Kntnt/kntnt-style-editor/README.md

 ## Description

-This plugin provides a code editor for CSS.
+This lightweight plugin uses WordPress built-in code editor to allow you edit CSS.
 The CSS is saved to a file, which is globally enqueued to be shown at the frontend.

 ## Installation